The Night Shift (Poker Face): Plot

-At Subway, Charlie finds a Shiner Bock beer bottle cap in Damian's uniform.
-She reviews the shop's security footage, noting that there is a time gap in the footage, during which the camera angle changed and some nearby objects were moved.
-She then climbs to the rooftop, where she finds multiple caps from bottles of Shiner Bock matching the one found in Damian's uniform, as well as the Hawaii quarter Sara lent him.
+At Subway, Charlie finds a distinct bottle cap in Damian's uniform.
+She notices a time gap in the auto shop's security footage, during which the camera angle changed and nearby objects were moved.
+On the rooftop, she finds multiple caps from the same brand as the one found in Damian's uniform, as well as the Hawaii quarter Sara had lent him.
 Jed shows up, after having his advances rejected by Sara.
-Charlie confronts him over Damian's visit to the rooftop, and Jed claims that Damian visited him to tell him to stay away from Sara.
-Checking the scratch-off, she and Sara briefly retrieve "Jed's" ticket.
-Charlie notes that the serial number of the winning ticket is several numbers behind that of a discarded ticket bought immediately before Jed claimed to have bought the winner, revealing that the winning ticket was actually purchased some time before.
+Charlie confronts him over Damian's visit to the rooftop, and Jed claims that Damian visited him to tell him to leave Sara alone.
+Checking the scratch-off, she and Sara briefly retrieve the winning ticket.
+Charlie notes that the serial number of the winning ticket is several numbers behind that of a discarded ticket bought immediately before Jed claimed to have bought the winning ticket, revealing that the winning ticket was actually purchased some time before.

-Charlie confronts Jed, accusing him of murdering Damian.
-Jed tells her to go to the police, as they will probably dismiss the claim without any vital evidence.
-He is also aware of her identity and threatens to inform the police as she is wanted for the events in Laughlin.
-Charlie reluctantly leaves, as her timer beeps.
-However, when she hears about a hidden camera show on the radio, she visits a diner to ask about a trucker with a dashcam that filmed the events.
-She manages to identify the trucker and instructs the patrons to contact him and report it to the police, just as Cliff (Benjamin Bratt) arrives at the convenience store.
-When he asks Sara about Charlie, Sara misleads him into thinking that Charlie was heading to Los Angeles after noticing that Cliff is carrying a gun.
-Abe briefly confronts Jed, pointing out that the brakes on Charlie's car were sabotaged but that he fixed them.
+Charlie accuses Jed of murdering Damian.
+Jed, knowing she is a fugitive, threatens to turn her in to the police.
+Charlie reluctantly leaves as her timer beeps.
+However, when she hears about a hidden camera show on the radio, she visits a diner to ask about a trucker with a dashcam that filmed Damian's murder.
+She manages to identify the trucker and instructs the patrons to contact him and report the killing to the police.
+Meanwhile, Cliff (Benjamin Bratt) arrives at the convenience store.
+When he asks Sara about Charlie, she misleads him into thinking that Charlie was heading to Los Angeles after noticing that he is carrying a gun.
+Abe confronts Jed, pointing out that the brakes on Charlie's car were sabotaged but that he fixed them.
 Abe implies that he knows what Jed has done.
-As night falls, Jed burns the lottery ticket on his rooftop as police cruisers arrive at the shop.
+As night falls, Jed burns the lottery ticket as police arrive at the auto shop.